Raahu

 Raahu is a 2020 Indian Telugu-language thriller film written and directed by debutant Subbu Vedula.
 The film features Kriti Garg and AbeRaam Varma in the lead roles while Vedula, Satyam Rajesh, Prabhakar, and Raja Ravindra play supporting roles with music composed by Praveen Lakkaraju.
 The plot revolves around Bhanu (Garg) who suffers conversion disorder, which makes her temporarily blind upon the sight of blood.

 Plot

+Bhanu (kriti garg) suffers from 'conversion disorder' a.k.a. 'hysterical blindness' where she goes temporarily blind under severe stress, in her case triggered upon seeing blood.
+She must fight her enemy who inflicts more bloodshed than she ever imagined.